nguyensjsu/sp18-281-space/Journal.md

 April 27: Implement Web UI Structure

+## Week 3 (4/28 - 5/4)

 April 30: Finish personal project to setup database and partition tolerence in each database.

 May 1: Continue Go API to insert, retrieve and delete in Redis database

 May 2: Finish Login/Signup page to test with GO API